The Path to N$^3$LO Parton Distributions: LHC phenomenology at aN LO accuracy

 \subsection{Inclusive Drell-Yan production}

 We show results for inclusive charged-current and neutral-current gauge boson production cross-sections followed by their decays into the dilepton final state.
 Cross-sections are evaluated using the {\sc n3loxs} code~\cite{Baglio:2022wzu} for different ranges in the final-state dilepton invariant mass, $Q=m_{\ell\ell}$ for neutral-current and $Q=m_{\ell \nu}$ for charged-current scattering.
 Fig.~\ref{fig:nc-dy-pheno} displays the inclusive neutral-current Drell-Yan cross-section $pp\to \gamma^*/Z \to \ell^+\ell^-$ and Figs.~\ref{fig:ccp-dy-pheno}-\ref{fig:ccm-dy-pheno} the charged-current cross-sections $pp\to W^\pm \to \ell^\pm\nu_{\ell}$.
 We consider one low-mass bin ($30~{\rm GeV}\le Q \le 60~{\rm GeV}$), the mass peak bin ($60~{\rm GeV}\le Q \le 120~{\rm GeV}$), and two high-mass bins ($120~{\rm GeV}\le Q \le 300~{\rm GeV}$ and $2~{\rm TeV}\le Q\le 3~{\rm TeV}$), relevant for high-mass new physics searches~\cite{Ball:2022qtp}.
 In all cases, we compare the NLO, NNLO, and aN$^3$LO predictions using NNPDF4.0 and MSHT20 PDFs determinations, with the same perturbative order in matrix element and PDFs, and also the aN$^3$LO result with NNLO PDFs, and then we compare the aN$^3$LO with NNPDF4.0 aN$^3$LO PDFs with and without MHOUs.
+The values of cross-sections and uncertainties are collected in Table~\ref{tab:DY_unc}.